 “(1) a trade or business, (2) regularly carried on, and (3) not substantially related to furthering the exempt purpose of the organization.”

 Now, regarding how much income a non-profit can derive from activities classified as UBIT before the IRS revokes the 501 status.
-The IRS is unclear on this issue, some believe it has been intentionally unclear due to the general ambiguity of the 501 status in tax law, others believe it is simply because it makes those who run non-profits more cautious in how they run the organizations.
-In either case, a reasonably safe rule of thumb to follow is to not allow gross UBIT to exceed 10% of the entities income from all sources.
-Of course, this number doesn’t matter if the only business type transactions a non-profit has are those which are “substantially related to furthering the exempt purpose of the organization”.
-(Run the non-profit as it was originally setup and in the pursuit of what it originally set out to accomplish and this should never be an issue!)
+The IRS is unclear on this issue.
+Some believe it has been intentionally unclear due to the general ambiguity of the 501 status in tax law.
+Others believe it is simply because it makes those who run nonprofits more cautious in how they run their organizations.
+In either case, a reasonably safe rule of thumb to follow is to not allow gross UBIT to exceed 10% of the entity’s income from all sources.
+Of course, this number doesn’t matter if the only business type transactions a nonprofit has are those which are “substantially related to furthering the exempt purpose of the organization.”
+(Run the non-profit as it was originally setup and in the pursuit of what it originally set out to accomplish, and this should never be an issue!)